JNRowe/vim-configs/dein.rst

 ``vim-surround``
 ''''''''''''''''

-    “Plugin for deleting, changing, and adding “surroundings””
+    “Plugin for deleting, changing, and adding ‘surroundings’”

 Make using :command:`ls -1` to produce the headings for your own :command:`vim` documentation a relatively painless task.